Get free delivery on orders over $50 with code FREEDELIVERY. See details.

 Shiplap boards are long, narrow boards with rabbeted (or cut) grooves in the top and bottom of their long sides.
 These grooves are the key feature of the boards, which give them the distinctive lines.
 The grooves allow the boards to be self-spacing for an easy installation, and form a tight bond, which also allow for expansion and contraction.
 This was developed to have room for joints in the ships to expand when they got wet, making the ship watertight.

 Shiplap is made of pine or cedar.
 While it is traditionally installed horizontally, you can install it vertically, or even diagonally for an artistic, modern look.
-You can paint it or stain it any color you would like, or leave it a natural wood color too, but it is a good idea to seal it.
+You can paint it or stain it any color you would like.
+Or even leave it a natural wood color. but if you leave it, it is a good idea to seal it.

 What Do I Need to Install Shiplap and Beadboard?